 Hotels

-Let’s start with the cons, as they do exist, despite the fact that this is a unique and special island, even for the Maldives:
+Let’s start with the cons, as they do exist despite this being a unique and special island even for the Maldives:

-• It is quite far from Male, and getting there is challenging and expensive compared to other local islands that are popular with independent travelers.
+• It’s quite far from Malé, with complicated and expensive transportation.
+Compared to other local islands that are more popular with independent travelers, this can be a downside.

-• I never thought I’d say this about the Maldives, but the beach is quite far away 🙂 especially for those who are used to stay in beachfront accommodation.
-Although the beach starts right behind the village where you will be staying, it takes 15-20 minutes to get to sunbathing spots, and all the way to the end of the beach takes 40-50 minutes, which is huge distances for the Maldives.
-For example, in 20 minutes, you can walk the entire capital of Male from edge to edge.
+• I never thought I’d say this about the Maldives, but the beach is quite far away 🙂 especially for those used to staying on the first line.
+Although the beach begins just behind the village where you’ll be staying, it takes about 10 minutes to reach the more secluded parts of the beach, and the entire stretch takes 40 minutes to walk across.
+These are long distances by Maldivian standards.
+For comparison, you can walk across the entire capital, Malé, in just 20 minutes.

 dhigurah hotels

 This is Dhigurah Island.
-The village where you will be staying is marked with an arrow, and the beach is the rest of the island 🙂
+The village where you’ll stay is marked with an arrow, and the beach spans the rest of the island 🙂

-And now, the pros, and believe me, for active travelers, they far outweigh the cons:
+But now, let’s look at the pros.
+And trust me, for active travelers, they far outweigh the cons:

-• A unique island, 300 meters wide at its widest point, and where the beach and jungle are only 50-70 meters wide and almost 3.5 km long.
-The feeling of walking across the entire island from the sunrise beach to the sunset beach in just 30 seconds cannot be described in words.
+• A unique island, 300 meters wide at its widest point, and only 50-70 meters wide where the beach and jungle meet, stretching nearly 3.5 km long.
+The feeling of walking across the entire island from the sunrise beach to the sunset beach, a mere 70 meters wide, and taking only 30 seconds to do so, is hard to put into words.

-• A bikini beach that is about 4 km long.
-There is nothing like this in the Maldives.
-On the popular tourist island of Maafushi, the bikini beach is about 150 meters, on Guraidhoo, it is 200 meters, and on Rasdhoo, it is 400 meters, which is a lot.
+• A picturesque bikini beach stretching about 4 km long.
+You won’t find this anywhere else in the Maldives.
+On the popular tourist island of Maafushi, the bikini beach is just 150 meters, on Guraidhoo it’s 200 meters, and on Rasdhoo it’s 400 meters.
+The Dhigurah beach is much longer, and there are plenty of palm trees, so you’re guaranteed some stunning photos.

 Interesting fact: